satyalyadav/clarus-music/README.md

 # Music Library

 A **local-first** music library application that works entirely in your browser.
 Built with React, TypeScript, and IndexedDB.
-No backend required!

-## Features

-- 🎵 **100% Local Storage** - All your music and metadata stored in your browser
-- 🚀 **Zero Backend Costs** - No server, no database, no file storage needed
-- 📱 **Works Offline** - Full functionality without internet connection
-- 🎨 **Modern UI** - Clean, responsive interface
-- 🎧 **Audio Player** - Built-in player with queue support
-- 📚 **Organize Music** - Songs, Albums, Artists, Genres, and Playlists
+It originally started as a class project for a database course, used PostgreSQL, and had a Express.js backend.
+But I decided to make it local first and deploy it.

 ## How It Works

 This app uses **IndexedDB** (via Dexie.js) to store:

 - Audio files as Blobs
 - Song metadata (title, artist, album, genre, duration)
 - Playlists and their song associations
 - All other library data

 Everything is stored locally in your browser.
-Your music library is tied to the browser/device you use, but there are **zero hosting costs** and it works completely offline.
+Your music library is tied to the browser/device you use.

 ## Prerequisites